Gardens of The Learning Fields

 Garden #12 Blackberry Patch

-In the blackberry garden we are growing thornless primocane and floricane varieties developed and released by the U of A. Our goals are to (1.)
+In the blackberry garden we are growing thornless primocane and floricane varieties developed and released by the University of Arkansas.
+Our goals are to (1.)
 Demonstrate the planting, fertilization, irrigation, pruning, trellising, and maintenance of these plants and (2) evaluate berry production and quality.

 Garden #13 Compost Demonstration Garden

 Compost is an essential product that will enrich any garden.
 Composting is a process of combining organic materials normally discarded, such as grass clippings, leaves, kitchen leftovers and garden plants.
 This process allows nature to break down the coarse materials into useable product to be tilled back into the garden.
-I call it “garbage to black gold”.
-Come see the process working at the compost demonstration site.
+We call it “garbage to black gold”.

 Garden #14 Blueberry Garden